aws-amplify/amplify-swift/CONTRIBUTING.md

 The Amplify iOS framework has been divided into multiple Xcode projects:

 - Core - Amplify.xcworkspace - Includes high level category interfaces and shared interfaces.
 Shared components including Hub.
-- API - AmplifyPlugins/API/APICategoryPlugin.xcworkspace
+- API - AmplifyPlugins/API/APICategoryPlugin.xcworkspace - Includes the plugin with implementations for the API category.
-- Analytics - AmplifyPlugins/Analytics/AnalyticsCategoryPlugin.xcworkspace
+- Analytics - AmplifyPlugins/Analytics/AnalyticsCategoryPlugin.xcworkspace - Includes the plugin with implementations for the analytics category.
-- DataStore - AmplifyPlugins/DataStore/DataStoreCategoryPlugin.xcworkspace
+- DataStore - AmplifyPlugins/DataStore/DataStoreCategoryPlugin.xcworkspace - Includes the plugins with the implementations for the datastore category
-- Predictions - AmplifyPlugins/Predictions/PredictionsCategoryPlugin.xcworkspace
+- Predictions - AmplifyPlugins/Predictions/PredictionsCategoryPlugin.xcworkspace - Includes 2 plugins (AWS and CoreML) with the implementations for the predictions category.
-- Storage - AmplifyPlugins/Storage/StoragePlugin.xcworkspace
+- Storage - AmplifyPlugins/Storage/StoragePlugin.xcworkspace - Includes the plugin with the implementation for the storage category.

-Prior to making changes, you will need to run `pod install` in the directory that you intend to make changes in.
-For example, if you wanted to add another API to the Storage category, you might start by running `pod install` at the root of the project and open the Amplify Core workspace and heading to the Storage folder with the commands below:
+Prior to making changes, you will need to run `pod install` in the directory in which you intend to make changes.
+For example, if you wanted to add another API to the Storage category, you might start by running `pod install` at the root of the project.
+Then, open the Amplify Core workspace and enter the Storage folder, with the commands below:

 ```
 cd amplify-ios